Christian Enemark

-Christian Enemark (born 20 January 1999) is a Danish professional footballer who plays as centre-back for Danish 1st Division club Næstved Boldklub.
+Christian Enemark (born 20 January 1999) is a Danish professional footballer who plays as centre-back for Swedish side Östersunds FK, on loan from Danish 1st Division club Hobro IK.

 Career

 Brøndby

-Born in Køge, Enemark started playing football at Herfølge Boldklub, the motherclub of HB Køge, and was promoted to HB Køge's U17 squad although he was a U15 player.
+Born in Køge, Enemark started playing football at Herfølge Boldklub, the mother club of HB Køge, and was promoted to HB Køge's U17 squad although he was a U15 player.
 On 15 January 2015, he was sold to Brøndby IF at the age of 15.

 On 21 May 2017, Enemark made his official debut for Brøndby IF in a match against SønderjyskE where he played the entire game at right-back.
 The club announced on 8 January 2018, that Enemark had been permanently promoted to the first team together with goalkeeper Casper Hauervig.
 Enemark normal position was at centre back but he was promoted because the first team was missing a right back.

 HB Køge (loan)

 On 3 August 2018, Enemark was loaned out to his childhood club, HB Køge, in the second-tier 1st Division until the end of the season.
 Enemark had not made many appearances for Brøndby due to tough competition in defense.
 At the end of his loan spell at HB Køge, it was announced that Enemark would not receive a permanent contract with the club because the coaching staff failed to agree on the position in which he would be utilised.
 Enemark saw himself as a centre back, while the club wanted to use him as a right back.

 On 7 June 2019, Brøndby announced that Enemark would leave the club following the return from his loan spell at HB Køge, as his contract with the club expired.